-Inshore saltwater fishing for speckled trout, redfish and flounder can often be a matter of finding the structure that is holding them.
+Inshore saltwater fishing for speckled red fish, trout and flounder can often be a matter of finding the structure that is holding them.
 Fish move for many reasons including temperatures and spawning, but they return again and again to the same structures for two principal reasons: food and safety.

-That’s why you will find Carolina fishing guides and tournament competitors returning to the same places year after year.
+That’s why you will find fishing guides and tournament competitors returning to the same places year after year.
 The most obvious of these places is visible hard structure like bridges, docks, rocks, and other rip-rap.
-Fish will sometimes be right on structure, like redfish lurking under a dock, or feeding nearby, such as trout or flounder holding in deeper water just off of a jetty.
+Fish will sometimes be right on structure, like red fish lurking under a dock, or feeding nearby, such as trout or flounder holding in deeper water just off of a jetty.
+Areas called “flats” can also be productive when sea-grass is healthy as this grass hides many of the baitfish, shellfish and other common food for predator fish.

-To work these places for specks, drum and flounder you can use a variety of tactics as well as lures or live bait.
-Here are some popular baits and tactics for Carolina saltwater anglers:
+To work these places for specks, red fish and flounder you can use a variety of tactics as well as lures or live bait.
+Here are some popular baits and tactics for saltwater anglers:

 Scented soft baits

-As scented soft lures like the Gulp baits have improved over the year they have become deadly around structure.
+Scented soft lures like the Gulp baits or DOA shrimp have improved over the years and have become deadly around structure and flats where seagrass abounds.
 Anglers like them because they can rig them a number of ways: on jig heads to flip under and work around objects, weedless on rigs to fish difficult areas, or under floats as they would use live bait to prevent hang-ups and keep the bait in the feeding zone.

 One tactic is to rig a jerk shad body on a Carolina rig without a jig head so it can be tossed right under docks or bridges.
 Redfish and flounder like to smash jerk baits fished slowly near the bottom.
 A popular method is for anglers use the baits on a jig head and jig them around pilings and rocks or slowly crawl or hop them just off structure.